pdiazs/RepData_PeerAssessment1/PA1_template.md

 ```

-we can now observe the different distributions per day of the week
+We can now observe the different distributions of activity per day of the week

 ```r
 library(lattice)